-I am of old and young—a child as well as a man—
+I am of old and young—a child as well as a man,

-A traveler of thoughts and years,
+A child, very old, a traveler of thoughts and years,

 Of youth long sped and middle age declining.